 Alcohol has been a large part of human history and dates back over 10,000 years.
 Alcohol has energy content, but unlike other macronutrients, alcohol cannot be stored in the human body.
 It can, in some sense be considered a macronutrient.
-This NutriWiki will discuss alcohol, how our body processes it, and how to view it in the context of your macronutrient needs.
+This NutriWiki will discuss alcohol and how our body processes it, its calorie content and how to track alcohol as a macro.

 The human body lacks the ability to store meaningful quantities of alcohol.
 When levels of alcohol exceed certain levels, it can be classified as a toxin.
 This, and for other metabolic reasons, the human body preferentially oxidizes alcohol over other macronutrients such as protein, carbohydrates, and fats.
 This effectively can reduce the body’s ability to utilize stored body fat for energy for short periods of time.
 It is often considered a macronutrient, separate from protein, carbohydrates, and fat.
 Like the other macronutrients, alcohol contains calories, 7 calories per gram.
 However, it can be difficult to track super accurately using many popular food tracking softwares.